 This post is also available in: Svenska

-Symptoms of the Coronavirus Covid-19
+Symptoms of the Coronavirus COVID-19

-The first symptoms of the Coronavirus Covid-19 are often cough, body aches and fever, similar to the common cold symptoms.
-Symptoms that are strongly correlated to Covid-19 in particular, is loss of smell and taste.
-These symptoms are more common in Covid-19 than in other respiratory infections.
+The first symptoms of the Coronavirus COVID-19 are often cough, body aches and fever, similar to the common cold symptoms.
+Symptoms that are strongly correlated to COVID-19 in particular, is loss of smell and taste.
+These symptoms are more common in COVID-19 than in other respiratory infections.
 Another symptom can be skin rash.
 And lastly, there are some children who may also first present with vomiting and/or diarrhea.

 A few children have contracted an inflammatory disease associated with the Coronavirus pandemic called MIS-C. Children with MIS-C develop a high fever and appear seriously ill and generally subdued.
-If this is the case for your child, you should seek medical care regardless of whether there is Coronavirus epidemic or not.
+If this is the case for your child, you should seek medical care regardless of whether there is a Coronavirus epidemic or not.

-Coronavirus testing recommendations for children in Sweden
+Coronavirus testing recommendations for children

 You need to do the PCR test on day 2-3 from the day the first symptoms appear, in order to have a reasonable chance of detecting the infection.
-Only 80% of those who have the Coronavirus will be detected by a positive PCR test if a healthcare professional takes the sample far back in the nose.
+Only 80% of those who have the Coronavirus will be detected positive if a healthcare professional takes the sample far back in the nose.
 And only 60% of those who have the Coronavirus will be detected by a positive PCR result if a healthcare professional takes a throat sample.
 Therefore you can have the Coronavirus even if you have a negative PCR test and especially if the test was taken in the throat.
-Additionally, you are also more likely to get a false negative result if you test your child at a self-testing station as the test may also not be conducted accurately.
+Additionally, you are also more likely to get a false negative result if you test your child at a self-testing station, as the test may also not be conducted accurately.